socialray/makahiki-ktuh/doc/configuration-settings-page.rst

 Note that admin accounts have two additional pages displayed in the Nav Bar:  "Status" and "Settings".
-"Status" provides real time analytics for use in managing a running competition, as detailed in :ref:`section-execution`.
+"Status" provides real time analytics for use in managing a running competition, as detailed in :ref:`section-challenge-management`.

 Click on Settings page icon
 ---------------------------